lcreid/jade-site/knowledgebase/static-web-sites.md

 Even then, a static web site doesn't have to mean a simple web site.
 As JavaScript and browsers mature, we're putting more and more functionality back into the user's device.
 By combining a static web site with strategic calls to simple APIs, you can build sites that combine rich functionality, version control, backups, and robust security.

-A simple example is <%= link_to("how I added search", "/knowledgebase/search-engines/") %> to Jade's web site.
+A simple example is [how I added search]({{ site.baseurl }}{% link knowledgebase/search-engines.md %}) to Jade's web site.
 I put up a search engine on a different server, and wrote JavaScript to call the search engine from the web site, in the client's browser.

 ## When to Use a Static Site
 Here are my ideas about when to consider using a static web site.
 The more often you answer "yes" to the following, the more likely you have a good fit for a static site: